AlexVCS/100-days-of-code/log.md

 ### Day 60: December 31st, 2020

-**Today's Progress**: Kept going with mad libzz game.
+**Today's Progress**: Kept going with the mad libzz game.
 Looked at lots of example of async await fetch api calls.
 Excited to chat with a couple other people working on it themselves tomorrow.
 Learned more about React server components.
 More regex on FreeCodeCamp.

 **Thoughts** I am coding despite it being NYE.
 Nice

+**Link(s) to work**: N/A (for now)

+### Day 61: January 1st, 2021

+**Today's Progress**: Got the beginnings of the mad libzz app rendering.
+Always remember to really read over your code.
+Had an extra s when I was setting data equal to a state variable.
+Made everything wonky.
+Double check your code, you'll be glad you did.

+**Thoughts** Coding through the bugs like an exterminator :)

 **Link(s) to work**: N/A (for now)